purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/video_recommendation.md

 | User 3 |   1.2   |   1.1   |   0.9   |

 #### Conclusion
 Matrix factorization does not directly extract latent factors from video metadata.
 Instead, it learns latent factors through an iterative process that minimizes the difference between observed interactions and predicted interactions.
 These latent factors emerge from the patterns in the user-item interaction data, capturing abstract concepts that explain user preferences and item characteristics.
+While SVD and matrix factorization with SGD both aim to decompose the interaction matrix into latent factors, SVD is a direct decomposition method, whereas SGD is an iterative optimization technique.
+In practice, matrix factorization with SGD is often preferred for large-scale recommendation systems due to its scalability and efficiency in handling sparse data.